 Number of guests: 12

 In beautiful condition following a mammoth two-year refit completed in June 2020, Latitude will suit outdoor enthusiasts.
 An expansive lineup of water toys and vast deck spaces — bigger even than yachts twice her size — will keep you outside and busy all day long.
-This is truly a yacht for connecting with nature and discovering new and remote destinations away from the stresses of everyday life.
+This is truly an explorer yacht for connecting with nature and discovering new and remote destinations away from the stresses of everyday life.
 For those looking to wind down and disconnect, she has a strong focus on wellness and relaxation with a two-tier yoga deck, private masseuse/yoga instructor and a fully equipped open-air gym.
 Fishing fans will particularly enjoy Latitude — her explorer qualities and hardy design can take you to remote fishing grounds where you can take your pick from her comprehensive lineup of all the latest fishing gear.

 Itinerary: French Polynesia

 Set in the heart of the South Pacific, French Polynesia is a picture-perfect destination that combines a friendly welcome with incredible diving, idyllic beaches and unspoilt beauty.
 Plus, there’s a string of islands for yacht-hopping.
-With Latitude planning to spend two years in the region, the yacht and her crew will know all the best secret spots.
+With Latitude planning to spend two years in the region, the explorer yacht and her crew will know all the best secret spots.
 Join the yacht in Moorea, which pairs volcanic mountains with sandy beaches.

 Dive off the coast, where you’ll be in the company of Tahitian stingrays — this will be just the first encounter with impressive sea life during your time on Latitude.
 Cruise onwards to Huahine, which presents a beautiful backdrop for a morning yoga session.
 Come ashore and meet the locals, who will be only too happy to tell you stories of French Polynesia’s history.